A new proof of Harish-Chandra's integral formula: Proof of the integral formula

 \begin{lemma} If $h_1, h_2 \in \mathfrak{h}_0 \cap \mathfrak{h}'$, there exists a constant $C \in \mathbb{R}$ such that where the distributional sense of the limit is given by integration against test functions in $C_c^\infty(\mathfrak{h}_0)$ with respect to the volume form induced by the restriction of the Killing form to $\mathfrak{h}_0$. \end{lemma}

 \begin{proof} We first rewrite Next we rewrite $I(h_1, -h_2; t)$ as follows.
 Let $S$ be the maximal torus in $G$ with Lie algebra $\mathfrak{h}_0$.
-Let $ds$ be the normalized Haar measure on $S$ and let $d(gS)$ be a left-invariant normalized volume form on $G/S$.
-Then by a standard Fubini-type theorem for Lie groups (see e.g. \cite[ch.~1, Theorem 1.9]{SH}) we have .
+Let $ds$ be the normalized Haar measure on $S$ and let $d(gS)$ be a left-invariant probability measure on $G/S$.
+Then by a standard Fubini-type theorem for Lie groups (see e.g. \cite[ch.~1, Theorem 1.9]{SH}) we have

 We will apply the steepest-descent method to the last integral in (\ref{eqn:rewrite-i}).
 To do so, we need the following lemmas computing the critical points of the function $gS \mapsto \langle \mathrm{Ad}_g h_1, h_2 \rangle$ along with its Hessian matrix at each critical point.